President,Co-Chief Investment Officer, & Portfolio Manager

-I started my own company because I wanted an opportunity to create wealth for people.
+I started this firm because I wanted to create wealth for people.
 I could invest in the way I felt was best—long-term.
-That came from investing in the IPO of an innovative local technology company.
-I believed that company was going to change how we worked and how we did business.
+Investing in the IPO of an innovative local technology company solidified my conviction; I believed that company would change how the world worked and did business.
+It did.

 The art in our investing is people.
 You can’t model the values of a founder, or their commitment to success, in Excel.
 Those are incalculable.
 But with research, listening, and boots-on-the-ground visits, we work to understand those attributes.

 In our search for investments, founder-led is nearly a must-have for us.
 It allows for more efficiency in decision making.
 A controlling founder can do things with short term ramifications for long-term gain.
 They’re not worried about being fired by a board.

 One of our culture and performance secrets is: hire smart people of great character but little experience in the finance world.
 They’re a blank canvas to teach how we invest.
 The educational system is so focused on arrears, cash flow, and positive earnings.
 It refuses to look at things differently – it can’t, the books haven’t been written.

 My single mother pretty much raised me.
 She couldn’t go to college but made sure all her daughters did.
 She showed me that I could control one thing: my work ethic.
 I worked in the raspberry fields, moved up to the cannery, canning raspberries, strawberries, jam.